finequity/finequity-plaid-frontend/README.md

 - Never expose Plaid **access_token** in the browser.
 - Exchange the **public_token** server-side immediately after Link success.
 - Use HTTPS for all endpoints.
-- Treat all user data as sensitive; follow your data handling policies.
+- Treat all user data as sensitive.
-- For each workflow in Pipedream, prevent logging
+- For each workflow in Pipedream, prevent logging.

+---

+## Possible scenarios which can occur/change

+- If finequity.org wants to change the netlify domain.
+- Changing cache limit (ie. how long recurring subscription data remain in cache)
+- Changing text content of React code
+- Changing Pipedream triggers

 ---